 Born in Marengo, Illinois, Erik Johnson received his early training at The Judith Svalander School of Ballet.
-He received additional training from the Sarasota Ballet School in Florida where he danced with the company in several works, including Coppélia.
-In 2007, he attended the year round program at The Rock School for Dance Education on full scholarship.
-In 2009, he attended the Pittsburgh Ballet Theater Graduate Program where he danced the roll of Waltz Boy in Balanchine’s Serenade, and performed in contemporary works by both Kristofer Storey and Victor Plotnikov.
-In 2010 he joined The Rochester City Ballet where he has danced the rolls of the Magical Doll, Spanish, and the Prince in The Nutcracker.
+He received additional training from the Sarasota Ballet School in Florida, where he danced with the company in several works, including Coppélia.
+In 2007, he attended the year-round program at The Rock School for Dance Education on full scholarship.
+In 2009, he attended the Pittsburgh Ballet Theater Graduate Program, where he danced the role of Waltz Boy in George Balanchine’s Serenade and performed in contemporary works by Kristofer Storey and Victor Plotnikov.
+In 2010, he joined The Rochester City Ballet, where he has danced the roles of the Magical Doll, Spanish and the Prince in The Nutcracker.
 He also performed as a Gypsy in Edward Ellison’s Carmen, as a cast member of Daniel Gwartzman’s Encore, and as a Peasant and a Nobleman in Jamey Levertt’s The Blood Countess.
-This is his first season with Milwaukee Ballet.
+Last season, Johnson appeared in Michael Pink's La Bohème and Swan Lake, as well as James Gregg's Biorhythm and Darrell Grand Moultrie's Simply Sammy.
+This is his second season with Milwaukee Ballet.